 Beethoven has another great piece for new players, “Fur Elise”.
 It’s one of the classic beginner tunes because the melody is simple to learn but can be expanded upon.
 After your child has the basic notes down, you can encourage them to play around with it, adding notes here and there to make their own unique arrangement of Fur Elise without worrying about making mistakes.

 Schubert’s “Ave Maria” is well-known and sounds beautifully when sung by a full choir, but the actual melody is fairly straightforward and easy to learn.
 It’s a great practice song for chords and arpeggios.

 The classic ballet score to Swan Lake, composed by Tchaikovsky, includes a familiar tune that is known to many people, even those who haven’t seen the ballet before.
 Simply titled “Swan Lake”, it’s another piece of music taught in early piano lessons.
 It’s a bit of a step up from Happy Birthday, but it’s a great piece of music to challenge new players.

 Ready to Get Started?

+These 7 songs are incredibly popular but easy to learn!
+If you need sheet music when learning these songs, there are different downloadable sheet music resources across the web.
 If your child has been asking for piano lessons, or if you want them to learn this timeless instrument, there’s no time like the present to look into private lessons.
 Contact us today to learn more about our in-home music lessons.